bhanu-rankireddy/verilog-rtl-designs/README.md

-## Half Adder Design
+# Half Adder Design

-This project implements a behavioral half adder in Verilog.
+This project implements the Half Adder in Verilog using two modeling styles:

+- Behavioral modeling
+- Structural modeling

-### Truth Table
+## Truth Table

 | a | b | sum | carry |
 |---|---|-----|-------|